Hex Basics

 - Apps: Apps are a published subset of cells from your notebook that can be rearranged and shared with stakeholders.
 Apps can be built to look like evergreen dashboards, ad hoc reports, internal tools, data apps, etc.

-Kickstart your analysis in a new, empty project by asking Magic a question in the purple bar.
+Kickstart your analysis in a new, empty project by asking a question in the purple bar.
 What percent has profit increased this year?
 How many leads does each sales team member have, and how does that compare to this time last quarter?

 For another starting point, import the Dashboard template into a new project.
 Create a new project from your workspace’s Home screen, click into the question mark icon in the bottom left corner, select “Dashboard” under Templates, and then select Insert template from the pop up.